You're probably wondering what macrocephaly is and whether this condition is particularly common among children with autism spectrum disorder (ASD).

 In turn, the Autism Phenome Project looked at the number of kids with ASD whose head was disproportionately large in relation to their body size.
 They concluded that 15% (and not 20%) of autistic patients have macrocephaly.

-Lastly, but certainly not least, is a 2015 study with over 8,000 participants that found that those with an ASD diagnosis tend to have a bigger head than their neurotypical counterparts.
+Lastly, but certainly not least, is a 2015 study with over 8,000 participants that found that those with an ASD diagnosis tend to have a bigger head than typically developing children.

 Nonetheless, the 2015 review didn't examine the relationship between the head and brain or body sizes.